 Nafei shares that having some control over her working hours, she makes sure to be in the office for three to four hours a day for meetings and signing papers during core working hours.
 She also allocates some time at home later on in the day for tasks that do not need interventions from other people.
 Other mothers Business Forward spoke to also referred to rearranging the hours of the day to fit new commitments and finding quieter hours in the day for tasks that require some focus.

-As both a mother of three children at primary school age and a life coach whose passionate about helping people find their purpose and self-develop, Guirguis commends starting off the day with morning rituals- preferably earlier than when the children start their day.
+As both a mother of three children at primary school age and a life coach who is passionate about helping people find their purpose and self-develop, Guirguis commends starting off the day with morning rituals- preferably earlier than when the children start their day.
 “These morning rituals can include a few minutes of something you would look forward to, followed by writing what is the focus of your day, what you are committed to.
 Adding structure helps a lot.”

 She adds that being mindful of their different roles and clear on how important they are helps people manage their energy by deciding which role takes priority on that particular day or moment, which also makes the roles feel less of a burden.
 For example, Guirguis explains that being aware of the parental role as helping to lay the foundations for children to learn independently puts things into perspective, as opposed to frustrating over wanting them to finish their tasks so that we can get to our stuff.

 From her experience, Abdelfattah also advises that time management, delegation and division of work tasks where possible, as well as using the opportunity to teach children more self-reliance are key coping mechanisms.

 “The key here is creativity on how to get things and flexibility on when to get them done,” Guirguis reflects.
 She also advises working mothers on accepting help, focusing on what they are getting done rather than letting themselves be dragged into feelings of guilt over what is not done.
 “You can’t be everywhere and you can’t do everything, and that is okay,” she says.